 "Sex, God, and Money: The Three Forbidden Subjects . . .
 Why?"by Anonymous

 "Imagining Deregulated Desire: Written on the Body's Revolutionary Reconstruction of Gender and Sexuality" by Christy R. Stevens.
 An essay on Jeanette Winterson's novel Written on the Body, a love story in which the protagonist's gender is never specified.
+"The confusion over the narrator's gender and sexuality [invites] readers to imagine a world in which gender and sexual object choice are not linked."

 Book Review by Eleanor J. Bader discussing Jan Clausen's book Beyond Gay or Straight: Understanding Sexual Orientation, 1996